Source: Joseph Keller / iMore

 Zoom in and don't miss a beat

 Even if you are not visually impaired, the Zoom feature is very useful for just making it easier to read all that small, hard-to-read print.
-And honestly, Apple having such great Accessibility features on all of their best devices, like the iPhone 13 Pro, make it more accessible for everyone, and not just those with impairments.
+And honestly, Apple has such great Accessibility features on all of their best devices, like the iPhone 13 Pro that make it more accessible for everyone and not just those with impairments.

 Updated July 2022: These steps are current with the latest versions of iOS.